SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 We use the OpenTelemetry collector for Kafka metrics and logs collection.

-The diagram below illustrates the components of the Kafka collection for each kafka broker node.
+The diagram below illustrates the components of the Kafka collection for each Kafka broker node.
 OpenTelemetry collector runs on the same host as Kafka, and uses the [Kafka Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kafkametricsreceiver) to obtain Kafka metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
 Kafka logs are sent to Sumo Logic through a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Kafka-OpenTelemetry/Kafka-Schematics.png' alt="Schematics" />